-At the same time, the term “nutritionist” is much broader and loosely defined.
-It can include everything from someone with Ph.D.-level training to a person who only completed a short continuing education course.
+At the same time, the term “nutritionist” is broader and loosely defined.
+It can include everything from a person with a PhD (like me) to someone who completed an online course in a single weekend.

-Even better, I recommend finding a program that also includes coaching techniques and change psychology.
-Because understanding the science of nutrition won’t get you very far if you lack the foundational coaching skills needed to communicate and guide your clients toward change behaviors that’ll actually stick.
+But whatever you choose, look for one that emphasizes coaching techniques and change psychology.
+Why?
+Because understanding the science of nutrition won’t get you very far if you don’t have the foundational coaching skills you need to guide your clients toward habits and behaviors that’ll actually stick.

 Why it’s important to talk about nutrition in the first place

 In the last two sections, we talked about what health and fitness professionals can and can’t do when it comes to nutrition.